- Recognize the importance of communicating with families.

 Some examples of formal communication methods include:

-- Individual Conferences: Conferences should be used to discuss child achievement, behavior issues, developmental concerns, or other major situations.
+- Individual Conferences: Conferences should be used to discuss child achievement, behavior issues, developmental concerns, or other major issues.
 Phone or virtual conferences may also be used if a family member is on deployment or otherwise unavailable.
 Be sure to check procedures for conferences and consult your trainer, coach or family child care administrator with any questions.

 - Written or Email Correspondences: Written communications can be used to formally document an issue or concern; whether it is child behavior or parent payment issues, written correspondence and copies provide documentation for future reference.